AI vs Paperwork – How Australian Fleets Use AI to Automate Administrative Tasks

 2. Predictive Maintenance

-AI powered tools like Samsara and Geotab analyzes fleet performance data in real-time to predict maintenance needs, reducing unexpected breakdowns and downtime.
+AI powered tools like Samsara and Geotab analyze fleet performance data in real-time to predict maintenance needs, reducing unexpected breakdowns and downtime.

 3. Route Optimization & Driver Scheduling